First Italian War of Independence: Fall of the Kingdom of Sicily (March – 15 May 1849)

 In Sicily, hostilities had resumed in March 1849.
 General Filangieri, Prince of Satriano denounced the armistice of October and the Bourbon advance against the Sicilian militias set out from the Real Cittadella in Messina.
 The Sicilians under Mierosławski numbered around 6,000 and could do little against the 13,500 men under Filangieri.
 On 7 April, after fierce fighting, these troops occupied Catania.
 On 14 April the Sicilian parliament in Palermo voted to accept the proposal of King Ferdinand II in the decree of 28 February which they had previously refused.
 This was a statute inspired by the Sicilian constitution of 1812, including a Sicilian parliament with a chamber of peers and a chamber of commons, as well as the appointment of a viceroy.
 Nevertheless, the war continued.
 On 5 May, the Neapolitan troops reached Bagheria, the port of the capital, where there was some fighting between 8 May and 10 May.
-News then arrived that the king had granted an amnesty and on 15 May 1849, the Bourbon troops entered Palermo, while the 43 Sicilian leaders, who were excluded from the armistice, fled into exile in Malta.
-General Filangieri became governor of Sicily, with the title of Lieutenant general of the King, which position he retained until 1855.
+News then arrived that the King had granted an amnesty and on 15 May 1849, the Bourbon troops entered Palermo, while the 43 Sicilian leaders, who were excluded from the armistice, fled into exile in Malta.
+General Filangieri became governor of Sicily, with the title of Lieutenant general of the King, which he retained until 1855.